Prepare for Momma & Baby Yoga

-No yoga experience is necessary.
+No yoga experience necessary.
 In fact, many attend their first yoga class during pregnancy or postpartum.

 - Studios typically have bolsters, blankets, cork blocks, straps and mats.
-(However, for hygienic purposes we encourage you to bring your own sticky yoga mat.)
+(However, for hygienic purposes we encourage you to bring your own yoga mat and blankets for baby to lay on.)

 - Wear comfortable, breathable clothing.
 Layers work well in the cooler months.
 The room is set at about 70-75 degrees.